learn-co-curriculum/phase-0-intro-to-js-2-objects-readme/README.md

 ```

 Notice that it didn't pick up the keys in the nested `cheesePlate` `Object`
-&mdash; just the keys from the properties declared at the top level within
+— just the keys from the properties declared at the top level within
 `wednesdayMenu`.
 How do you think we could use `Object.keys()` to get a list of
 the keys inside the nested `Object`?
 Try it out in the REPL.